JanPalasek/pretty-jupyter/docs/source/tabset.rst

 .. note::

     The header with .toc-ignore must have an empty space as the last character on that line.
+Otherwise Markdown to HTML translator will interpret the last # as the header text.

 Examples
 --------------------